Perturb and Recover: Fine-tuning for Effective Backdoor Removal from CLIP: Introduction

-\paragraph{Contributions.} In summary, our main contributions are : \begin{enumerate} \item we show that backdoor defenses for CLIP relying on data augmentations like \cleanclip~\cite{bansal2023cleanclip} and \roclip~\cite{yang2024robust} are easy to break with simple, structured triggers like stripes, triangles, overlayed text, see~\cref{fig:teaser}. \item we propose \ours, a simple but very effective fine-tuning scheme for cleaning \clip models from arbitrary backdoor triggers.
-Via extensive experiments across encoder architectures (ResNet50, \vit-B/L), backdoor attacks and downstream tasks (zero-shot classification, retrieval) we show the efficacy of the proposed technique. \item we show in the realistic setting where no real clean data is available, how clean synthetic (text-to-image model generated) data can be leveraged to remove backdoors effectively. \end{enumerate}
+\textbf{Contributions.} In summary, our main contributions are : \begin{itemize} \item we show that backdoor defenses for CLIP relying on data augmentations like \cleanclip~\cite{bansal2023cleanclip} and \roclip~\cite{yang2024robust} are easy to break with simple, structured triggers like stripes, triangles, overlayed text, see~\cref{fig:teaser}. \item we propose \ours, a simple but very effective fine-tuning scheme for cleaning \clip models from arbitrary backdoor triggers.
+Via extensive experiments across encoder architectures (ResNet50, \vit-B/L), models (CLIP, SigLip), backdoor attacks and downstream tasks (zero-shot classification, retrieval) we show the efficacy of the proposed technique. \item we show in the realistic setting where no real data is available, how synthetic (via text-to-image models) data can be leveraged to remove backdoors effectively. \end{itemize}